 We define a counterfeit medicine as a product that contains an unauthorized use of trademark, trade name, other identifying mark, imprint, or device, or any likeness thereof, to adulterate or falsely represent that the product was manufactured or distributed by the identified manufacturer or distributor.
 As counterfeiters have become more sophisticated, counterfeit products have become so similar in appearance to authentic products that, without laboratory testing, it is difficult to tell the authentic from the counterfeit medicines.

 For Merck, maintaining patient safety and protecting our reputation are paramount.
-We maintain a comprehensive worldwide anti-counterfeiting program that has three goals:
+We maintain a comprehensive worldwide anti-counterfeiting strategy and operational program that has three goals:

 - Secure the supply chains